FURP-2023-2024/Zibo-Zheng-Weekly-Report/README.md

 ### Week 11
 #### 8.19-8.25
 8.19 Read the dtof source code and the homemade sensor plan, and propose an algorithmic optimization scheme for time (ma/search peak).
 Carefully read the ivlmap paper.<br><br>
+8.20 Read the python code for the tof server's receive, process, and visualization boards to form a closed loop.
+Connect to host computer to run visualization<br><br>
+8.21 c++ adds a rotation mode and packages it with python input for depth map point cloud flip correction.<br><br>
+8.22 Add end save image and restart buttons and implement connection to save raw data as raw.
+After that read in raw and process function with window.
+Adjust the axis display direction to harmonize with the sensor axis of the sweeper.
+(The interface display is with pygraph and axes with axisitem)<br><br>
+8.23 Add three-point peak selection and center-of-mass peak selection modes.<br><br>
+8.24-25 Finish placing objects and capturing and for scene graph 2 (BIT) <br><br>
+### Week 12
+#### 8.26-9.1
+8.26 Learning git branching commands: resolving conflicts between local and master, push to remote, and merge branches.<br><br>
+8.24-25 Finish capturing for scene graph 3 (BIT) <br><br>